How to Help Your Puppy Sleep Through the Night (Step-by-Step)

 Whining at night is common—especially during the first few nights.
 The goal is not to eliminate all noise immediately, but to teach your puppy that whining doesn’t equal panic, punishment, or instant release.

+Understanding seperation anxiety in dogs is crucial.
 If your puppy cries immediately:

 • Wait 30–60 seconds